Time is money.

 "The client's requirements are always changing, so how can I reasonably predict the future workload on this project?"

 Stop thinking like that.
 Don’t be afraid to make assumptions based on past data and the likelihood of your cooperation in the future.
-The fear of making mistakes in estimates is common here - we usually want everything to be perfect, but the future is simply unpredictable.
+The fear of making mistakes in long-term planning is common here - we usually want everything to be perfect, but the future is simply unpredictable.
 The trick is to allow yourself to plan something imperfectly based on the information you already have.

 Run your numbers and prepare your business for the project to avoid wasting your (and your team’s) precious time later on.